 […and you give them their food in due season]

-In our neck of the woods, the sun has been shining brightly again (finally!), so I’ve been trying to get out and walk when I can.
+The sun has been shining brightly again in our neck of the woods (finally!), so I’ve been trying to get out and walk when I can.
 (At this point, our Winter had been unseasonably warm.)

 On my last walk I was thrilled to see that some little purple crocuses had made there way up and out of the earth.
 My hopeful thought was: Maybe we’ll receive an early Spring this year!
 (This turned out to be wishful thinking.)